General Data Protection Regulations for SAP Information

-SAP system users should be interested in what needs to be done to apply the new EU data privacy laws to their SAP systems, in particular how to handle your SAP data in accordance to the regulations.
+SAP system users should be interested in what needs to be done to apply the data privacy laws to their SAP systems, in particular how to handle your SAP data in accordance to the Global Data Protection Regulations for SAP Information .

-Not complying with the GDPR (General Data Protection Regulation) leads to significant fines and compliance risks.
-The EU created two tiers of maximum fines for companies violating the GDPR.
+Not complying leads to significant fines and compliance risks.
+The EU for instance, created two tiers of maximum fines for companies violating the GDPR.
 The higher fine threshold is four percent of an undertaking’s worldwide annual turnover or 20 million euros, whichever is higher.
 The lower threshold fine is two percent of an undertaking’s worldwide annual turnover or 10 million euros, whichever is higher.

 What is considered privacy relevant information?